A Singapore Government Agency Website How to identify

 GCE N-Level and O-Level examination

-In Secondary 4, your child will will sit for the GCE N-Level examination.
-Most students in Normal (Academic) take between 5 and 8 subjects.
+At the end of Secondary 4, your child will sit for the GCE N-Level examination.
+They will need to take at least 5 and up to 9 examinable subjects.

-If your child is taking any Express course subjects, they may sit for the O-Level examination in that subject at Secondary 4.
+If your child is taking any Express course subjects, which counts towards the minimum and maximum number of subjects allowed as mentioned above, they may sit for the O-Level examination in that subject at Secondary 4.

 Diagram